mmoskovich/BlueVine/Solution/README.md

 A dockerfile will be used to create a new 'web-app' image with the following requirments:
 * Add the web-app.py script and run it when the container will start
 * Install flask and ecs_logging python modules
-* Expose port TCP/8080 - will be used to get requests from the nginx

 ##### File: /root/Home-Assignment/web-app/dockerfile
 ```